LiuJieee/StartPred/README.md

 ### Output format
 This program produces two output files.

-The first file is 'sta_test.csv'[Sample file](./result/sta_test.csv).
+The first file is 'sta_test.csv' [Sample file](./result/sta_test.csv).
 It provides a comprehensive overview of StartPred's predictive performance on the dataset, encompassing various metrics such as recall, specificity (SPE), precision (PRE), F1-score (F1), Matthew's correlation coefficient (MCC), accuracy (ACC), the area under the receiver operating characteristic curve (AUC), and the area under the precision-recall curve (AUPR).

-The second file is 'test_pred_score.txt'[Sample file](./result/test_pred_score.txt).
+The second file is 'test_pred_score.txt' [Sample file](./result/test_pred_score.txt).
 It contains a list of scores assigned by StartPred to each variant in the dataset, with the sample order matching that of the input data in 'data/test.csv'.
 The scoring threshold for StartPred is established at 0.5, whereby variants scoring below 0.5 are designated as benign and those scoring above 0.5 are identified as pathogenic.

 ## Cite us
 ```